hmc-cs111-spring2023/project-carsonfrench/notebooks/Notebook3.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I need to figure out how I am going to store all my data and then start working on the functions for creating graphs.
+I also need to add a function for tracking weight, but that will be easy.

 **What questions do you have for your critique partners?
 How can they best help you?**

+I have added tags to the food class, but would it be helpful to have tags for meals as well?
+Do you know of any way to save variables to disk, so that when you return to the language, they will still be saved?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the work?**
+I probably spent about 6 hours working on this project this week.

 **Compared to what you wrote in your contract about what you want to get out of this project, how did this week go?**
+This week I definitely made a lot of progress, but I am still a little behind where I want to be.
+It will definitely be managable to catch up though.